Rula vs. Geode: Which is better for your needs?

 • Advanced treatment options: TMS and Spravato® for treatment-resistant depression aren't available through Rula.

-• Coordinated care model: Geode brings psychiatry and therapy together under one roof at physical locations.
+• Coordinated care model: Bringing psychiatry and therapy together under one roof at physical locations enables seamless coordination between providers.

-• In-person focus: For patients who strongly prefer in-person care and live in one of Geode's six service states, Geode may feel more accessible.
+• In-person focus: For patients who strongly prefer in-person care and live in one of Geode's six service states, the physical location model may feel more traditional and accessible.

-• ADHD testing: Geode explicitly offers ADHD testing services as part of its offerings.
+• ADHD testing: Geode explicitly provides ADHD testing services as part of its offerings.

 • Expert-led supervision: All psychiatric services are delivered under the supervision of a board-certified psychiatrist.